The Musical Body

 Read more of Charlottes history here

-Charlotte has been a Facilitator of collaborative creative processes since 2001 nationally and internationally and this has emerged as an ongoing inquiry and exploration of the connections between life-voice-body-sound-imagination and coming home.
-The Musical Body has taken many forms over that time; from improvisational en-masse choirs, vocal play, song writing and jamming explorations at youth camps and with teachers of music, Melbourne Singing Circles in Federation Square, The Lalalulu Ensemble, music teaching in schools, and since 2013- as a regular class for adults in Melbourne.
-The Musical Body has collaborated with varying populations- including youth (Discovery For Teens, schools across Victoria and YMCA camps), adults (World Youth International Personal Empowerment Program), special needs groups (Mildura and Southern Specialist Schools), Asylum seeker families (Edmund Rice Harmony Camp) and at various festivals (FRL, Woodend Children’s Festival and The Village Festival) with a dedicated interest in story singing from moments of experience in our lives, meditative sound exploration and community building through song, and expressing our aliveness through singing, playing and co-creating.
+Charlotte has been a Facilitator of collaborative creative processes since 2001, and dreaming, cultivating play and planning since 1991; nationally and internationally.
+The Musical Body is a process that has emerged as an ongoing inquiry and exploration of the connections between life-voice-body-sound-imagination and coming home.
+The Musical Body has taken many forms over that time but has always had its roots in supporting individuals and communities to transform and unleash their creative potential through the profound avenues of body, voice, music, breath and imagination.
+The Musical Body’s history spans from improvisational en-masse choirs, vocal play, song writing and jamming explorations at youth camps and with teachers of music, group circles and explorations at adult leadership programs: exploring creativity through vocal play, Melbourne Singing Circles in Federation Square, The Lalalulu Ensemble, improvisational music teaching in schools, and since 2013- as a regular class for adults in Melbourne.
+The Musical Body has been offered to youth (Discovery For Teens, schools across Victoria and YMCA camps), adults (World Youth International Personal Empowerment Program and in Australia and Internationally in halls and studios), special needs groups (Mildura and Southern Specialist Schools), Asylum seeker families (Edmund Rice Harmony Camp) and at various festivals (FRL, Woodend Children’s Festival and The Village Festival).
+The Musical Body has a dedicated interest in the emergent understanding, connecting, healing, growth and health made possible through co-created vocal improvisation in the form of story singing from moments of experience in our lives, meditative sound exploration, explorations into life through vocal art and expressing our aliveness through body and voice.